What Is the Difference Between Scorpions and Spiders?

 • Icon

-Behavior: Spiders exhibit various behaviors; some build intricate webs to trap prey, while others actively hunt.
+Behavior: Spiders exhibit various behaviors; some patiently build intricate webs to trap prey, while others actively hunt.
 They use venom to subdue their prey.

 • Icon

 Webs: Not all spiders build webs, but those that do often create distinctive patterns like orbs, funnels, or cobwebs.
+Spiders have spinnerets that produce silk.
+If you’ve ever walked into a web, that’s their handiwork—used to trap prey or create safe hideaways.

 • Icon